oVirt/ovirt-site/source/documentation/ovirt-orb/index.html.md

 ## Running the environment

-Please note: All commands must be ran from the inside of the directory created by the extraction of the oVirt Orb arhive!
+Please note: All commands must be run from the inside of the directory created by the extraction of the oVirt Orb archive!

 ### Bootstrapping the environment

     lago init

 ### Starting the environment

     lago ovirt start

 On the screen you should see oVirt engine's IP, username, and password.